For immediate release

 Producers and/or potential buyers of agriculture, tourism and/or culinary goods and services are invited to attend this “speed-date” event from 6 p.m. to 9 p.m. at Heartland Farms, 8289 North Service Road West, near Bourbon.

 Connie Willman, NMC administrator with Meramec Regional Planning Commission (MRPC), is organizing the evening.

 “At this event, buyers and sellers will gather en masse to discuss potential partnerships,” Willman said.
-“There is a $20 fee to participate in the event.”
+“The event is free for buyers and sellers.”

 Buyers will also have the opportunity to increase the number of local products and services to pass on to their customers.

 “The Meramec Region is rich in businesses that offer quality products and services,” Willman said.
 “This event will allow buyers to see the face behind the product, and not simply read marketing material.”